Application & care

 Having a custom wig is great.
 That is why you will want to make it last for a long time.

 You want to know how to put on your wig or hairpiece safely?
-How to clean your wig after wearing or how to maintain it?
-Do not worry, you are not alone.
+How to clean it after wearing or how to maintain it?
 We do not only provide you with your custom wig, but we also assist you with its longevity and turn your project into a shining success!